ChilliCream/hotchocolate-docs/docs/stitching.md

 In our case we have lots of specialized services that serve data for specific problem domains.
 Some of these services are GraphQL services, some of them are REST services and yes sadly a little portion of those are still SOAP services.

-With _Hot Chocolate_ schema stitching you are able to create a gateway that bundles all those services into one GraphQL schema.
+With _Hot Chocolate_ schema stitching we are able to create a gateway that bundles all those services into one GraphQL schema.

 **Is schema stitching basically just putting two schemas together?**